section-engineering-education/engineering-education/content/articles/create-a-headless-cms-website-using-wordpress-nextjs-and-graphql/index.md

   - url: /engineering-education/create-a-headless-cms-website-using-wordpress-nextjs-and-graphql/hero.jpg
     alt: WordPress Image Example
 ---
 Building a website can be overwhelming in the current online world, especially without extreme knowledge of building one.
-However, building a website can be easier with well-established and ready-made content management systems such as WordPress.
+But, building a website can be easier with well-established and ready-made content management systems such as WordPress.
 <!--more-->
 WordPress is an open-source content management system (CMS).
-CMS is software that is run on a webserver to host ready-made and customizable website templates.
+CMS is a software that is run on a web server to host ready-made and customizable website templates.
 This means you can build a full-fledged website using or modifying WordPress for free.
-Being a CMS, it allows you to manage different aspects of a website, such as changing WordPress appearance, adding and modifying content, search engine enhancement, etc.
+Being a CMS, it allows you to manage different aspects of a website, such as changing WordPress appearance, adding and modifying content, and search engine enhancement.

-However, with WordPress being beginner-friendly, its backing technology is server-side rendered (SSR).
-This means you can encounter some performance overhead over other technologies such as Next.js.
+Yet, with WordPress being beginner-friendly, its backing technology is server-side rendered (SSR).
+This alludes that you can encounter some performance overhead over other technologies such as Next.js.
 WordPress content is served directly from the server.
-This means every request has to go over to the server, requesting the necessary resources.
+Every request has to go over to the server, requesting the necessary resources.
 With many requests to process, servers with less processing power can be overwhelmed when such requesting traffic increases.

 Technology such as Next.js supports hybrid content generation.
 They support both SSR and CSR for Static Site Generation.
 This means server-side content is served ahead of time.
 Thus, a user requests the server, and the content is served ahead of time.
 Next.js uses generators that render a page statically, making it load ahead of time.
 With superior technologies such as Next.js, you can combine them with CMS such as WordPress and run them as headless.
 This way, WordPress will run a headless CMS.
 This produces a performant website with a great user experience.